 - Evil Counterpart: To S.E.E.S.
 While S.E.E.S. tries to end the Dark Hour, Strega wants to make sure it stays.
 Furthermore, S.E.E.S. members unlock their Personas naturally while Strega unlocked theirs artificially.

 - Flawed Prototype: Revealed in the very end of the game to have been guinea pigs for the Kirijo Group and had their Personas forced onto them, and said Personas are slowly killing them.
+Jin even notes after their battle with S.E.E.S. on the Moonlight Bridge that their power pales in comparison to that of their enemies.

 - Leitmotif: "Unavoidable Battle", a drum-heavy, hard rock song that plays for each battle against them.